beesness/game/README.md

 > For example: if you are trading 2 flowers and their individual price is 3 honey, you get 6 honey from the bank.

 Your flowers are now sold.
-Discard them and take care not to place them in the common garden.
+Put them back onto the *unplanted flowers pile*.

 #### (b) **Replant the garden!**

-Replant **one flower per player**.
-Then **roll the die** and replant as many flowers as the die says. :game_die:
+Count the flowers left in the *garden of Commons*.
+There are two scenarios:

+1. **Beesness as usual**

+	If there are **more flowers than players**, *replant* **one flower per player**: take flowers from the *pile of unplanted flowers* and add them to the *garden*.

-> For example: if there are 4 players, add 4 flowers to the *garden*.
-Then roll the die: it's a 2, so you add another 2 flowers.
+	> For example: if there are 4 players and 6 flowers left, add 4 flowers from the *pile of unplanted flowers* to the *garden*..
+* **Beesaster**

+	If the **flowers left are equal or less than the players**, the game enters *beesaster mode*.

+	Remember, if the garden runs out of flowers, at any point during the game, everybody loses immediately.
+To avoid this, every player decides if they are **willing to donate any of their bees** in exchange for new flowers.

+	Each beesness card can get you 1 flower.

+	Reveal your choice at the same time as everyone else, using your hand in a rock-paper-scissors style: closed fist means you are unwilling to donate bees, 1 means willing to donate 1, 2 means 2 etc.

+	* If everyone is willing to **donate at least one bee**, then you can replant as many flowers as the number of donated bees.
+Put the cards you are donating onto their stack next to the bank, and add new flowers to the garden.

+	* Otherwise, no flowers are replanted this month.

 #### (c) Move the die to the next space on the **calendar** to keep track of the rounds.